One Night Stand (Keri Hilson song)

-"One Night Stand" is a song by American recording artist Keri Hilson, taken from her second studio album, No Boys Allowed (2010).
-It features American R&B singer Chris Brown who co-wrote the song alongside Kevin McCall and Charlie Bereal, who also produced the track.
+"One Night Stand" is a song by American singer Keri Hilson, taken from her second studio album, No Boys Allowed (2010).
+It features American R&B singer Chris Brown who co-wrote the song alongside Kevin McCall and Charlie Bereal.
 The R&B and soul ballad was sent to radio as the third single from No Boys Allowed.

 "One Night Stand" received a mixed response from critics, who praised both Hilson and Brown's vocals, but was criticized for being a "soggy duet".
 The song peaked at 19 on the US Hot R&B/Hip-Hop Songs becoming her fourth top 20 on the chart.
 An accompanying music video directed by Colin Tilley, premiered on March 24, 2011.

 Background and composition

 "One Night Stand" was written by Chris Brown, Kevin McCall and Charlie Bereal.
 In February 2011, Hilson told Rap-Up magazine that she was considering choosing "One Night Stand" as the next single from No Boys Allowed, after an outpouring of fan support.
 She said, "My fans are really liking "One Night Stand" with Chris Brown ...
 I have a lot of favorites, but the fans are wanting "One Night Stand."
 It's going to be my urban single.
 Not going to be, but if we go with it, we'll go with that."
 The single cover was revealed on February 18, 2011, and shows Hilson wearing a pair of dark sunglasses, a sleeveless jacket and her No Boys Allowed necklace.
 The song was sent for urban airplay on March 8, 2011.

 "One Night Stand" is a slow jam R&B and soul ballad produced by Charlie Bereal.
 Karen Tye from Adelaide Now said the song is a "very 90s-sounding R&B ballad", while Aamir Yaqub from Soulculture.co.uk noted that "One Night Stand" has "electric harmonies in its background vocals".
 Ben Ratliff from The New York Times compared the song to Brown's single "Take You Down" (2008).
 Editors from Rap-Up noted that in "One Night Stand", Hilson "takes first verse duties as she alluringly coaxes her man into coming over for a second rendezvous, harmonizing with [Brown] on the rich chorus before he sings about kissing his girl "from your head to your feet" and treating her like a princess."
 Chris Parkin of Yahoo!
 Music remarked that through the song, Hilson asks Brown "what he wants done."